Skip to content

 Accessibility guidance and information across UW campuses

 The Office of the ADA Coordinator offers accessibility guidance and information across the UW.
-Highlights include information on service animals, barrier reporting, and accessibility practices as well as high-level strategic work initiated by the ADA & Accessibility Steering Committee and ADA Coordinator Advisory Groups.
+Highlights include high-level strategic work initiated by the ADA & Accessibility Steering Committee and ADA Coordinator Advisory Groups.

 Aspirations in Computing: